 For photography lovers, an opportunity to travel means an opportunity to capture the most amazing shots.
 Whether it is capturing African Elephants in Africa or the Bujhi Khalifa building in Dubai, a good camera will determine whether you take that Instagram worthy shot or just another photo on the internet.
-Some of the best cameras for travelers fall under the category of the compact DSLR, Underwater cameras and others in the category of mirrorless cameras.

 But before you choose which camera you’ll be taking with you while you visit some of your bucket list destinations, there are some things to consider.